munificent/craftinginterpreters/book/a-map-of-the-territory.md

 </aside>

 Take a deep breath.
-We have attained the summit of the mountain and a bird's-eye view of the user's program.
+We have attained the summit of the mountain and a sweeping view of the user's program.
 All this semantic insight that is visible to us from analysis needs to be stored somewhere.
-There are a variety of places we can squirrel it away:
+There are a few places we can squirrel it
+away:

 * Often, it gets stored right back as **attributes** on the syntax tree itself -- extra fields in the nodes that aren't initialized during parsing